sanskar7447/Loan-Approval-Prediction-/README.md

 # Loan-Approval-Prediction-
 A classification problem that Predicts whether a client should be approved for a loan based on their credentials, income, and previous credit history about them.

-This project covers the whole process from problem statement to model development and evaluation:
+This project covers the whole process from problem statement to model development and evaluation and finally prediction on test data:

 1-Exploratory Data Analysis (EDA)
 2-Data Pre-processing